wlsf82/crud-protractor-backstopjs/README.md

 ### Visual regression tests with BackstopJS

+Visual regression tests are executed in different viewports.

 #### Running the tests

 Run `npm run test:visual` to run the visual regression tests